franko/gsl-shell/doc/source/graphics.rst

    .. function:: plot([title])

       Create a new empty plot with an optional title.
+The plot is not attached to any window and is therefore not visible.
+To show the plot on the screen use either the :func:`show` plot's method or use the :func:`attach` window's method to attach the plot to a specific window.

    .. method:: add(obj, color[, post_trans, pre_trans])